burakssener/Kesis/basicsocial/readme.md

 * People can share posts the groups that they choosed.
 * can see all the posts from the groups that they joined

 For the database I used SQL library function of cs50.
-To show all options in group people can choose when publishing and also seeing all posts that from the groups that they joined by getting data from sql Jinja2 template
+To show all options people's group and all posts that from the groups that they joined, I used this SQlİT and Jinja2 template

 /groups: